 - Credit injuries which you did not authorize

 - Wrong current and former phone numbers and addresses

 If your credit score is not as high as you would like it to be, there are steps you can take which can dramatically help.
-This includes keeping your credit card balance to below 15% of its limit, do not apply for new lines of credit, credit cards, or loans, and always do your best to pay your bills on time.
+This includes keeping your credit card balance to below 15% of its limit, holding off on opening new lines of credit, credit cards, or loans, and always doing your best to pay your bills on time.

 Getting pre-approved for a mortgage is a must before you start looking for a home, which means speaking to a lender.
 The loan officer will look over your credit, and verify your income and assets according to your W2s, tax returns, bank statements, and paychecks.